winnie1994/spark/docs/docs/dyno-stdlib.md

 ## Splat data

-Forge makes it easier to work with splat data by defining the GLSL struct `Gsplat` which contains the following fields:
+Spark makes it easier to work with splat data by defining the GLSL struct `Gsplat` which contains the following fields:

 | **Field** | **Type** | **Description** |
 |----------|-------------|-------------|